Year of entry 2024

 - Tailor the degree to suit your specific interests with a broad selection of optional modules to choose from such as machine learning, programming and GIS.

-- Put theory into practice and conduct a project which focuses on a real-world problem, giving you the chance to apply the knowledge acquired throughout the course and demonstrate independent research skills necessary for a professional or academic career.
+- Put theory into practice by conducting a project which focuses on a real-world problem, giving you the chance to apply the knowledge acquired throughout the course and demonstrate independent research skills necessary for a professional or academic career.

 - Access excellent teaching facilities and computing equipment throughout the school, complemented by social areas and communal problem-solving spaces.